Do not use excessive flux !!! Flux mixed with soldering dross is conductive !!!

 - Put GPS nearby windows or outdoor.

-- FC firmware command could mess up the settings in GPS module.
-Connect GPS to USB-TTL module, use U-center to revert GPS to default configuration, then check the GPS status in u-center.
+- Sometimes FC firmware command could also mess up the parameters in GPS module.
+If you are sure wiring and setup are all right. but flight controller can’t detect the GNSS module or GNSS can’t receive any satellites after dozens minutes.
+Try connecting GNSS to USB-TTL module to computer, use U-center to revert GPS to default configuration, then check the GPS status in u-center.

 Revert GPS to default configuration